-Today is National Pizza Day, a time to indulge in our crispy, gooey, loaded with toppings, national obsession.
+Today is National Pizza Day, a time to indulge in the crispy, gooey national obsession.
 Whether it’s your cheat day or the fifth time you’ve had a slice for dinner this week, you’ll find lots of pizza spots in Long Beach for any occasion.
-Here are six suggestions.
+Here are five suggestions.

 The ambiance: The 4th Horsemen